qbicsoftware/research-data-management/docs/rawdata/raw_data_download.md

 !!! warning
     To ensure character validity in the text file, please format it in the *UTF-8* format

-The easiest way to generate such a text file is to navigate into the raw data view and select the measurements for which you want to download the raw data for and click the "download url list" button.
+The easiest way to generate such a text file is to generate it in the [raw data view](#raw-data-url-generation).

 ![data_download_selected_measurements.png](images/data_download_selected_measurements.png)